 How do banks use APR and APY?

+We have now seen what APR and APY both mean.
 Different types of banks or credit unions offer different types of credit cards for your loan account.
 You will find it most often that the interest rate that is used to estimate or describe it is the APR.
 Whereas, the APY is commonly attached to that where the customer is trying to earn interest as a lender.

 Let's take a customer who is adding money in his savings account and cash deposit, this will be described by using the APY in terms of earning potential.
 Since the customer is seeking to earn the highest possible rates from their money.